John W. Davis: Later political involvement

 Davis was a member of the National Advisory Council of the Crusaders, an influential organization that promoted the repeal of Prohibition.
 He was the founding president of the Council on Foreign Relations, formed in 1921, chairman of the Carnegie Endowment for International Peace, and a trustee of the Rockefeller Foundation from 1922 to 1939.
 Davis also served as a delegate from New York to the 1928 and 1932 Democratic National Conventions.

 In the 1932 presidential election Davis campaigned in behalf of Franklin D. Roosevelt, but never developed a close relationship with him.
 After Roosevelt took office, Davis quickly turned against the New Deal and joined with Al Smith and other anti-New Deal Democrats in forming the American Liberty League.
 He supported the Republican presidential candidate in the 1936, 1940, and 1944 elections.
+Davis was opposed to interventionist measures introduced during the Roosevelt years like old-age pensions, believing that people should be given the chance to provide for their families and their old age through accumulating savings.

-Davis was implicated by retired Marine Corps Major General Smedley Butler in the Business Plot, an alleged political conspiracy in 1933 to overthrow Roosevelt, in testimony before the McCormack-Dickstein Committee, whose deliberations began on November 20, 1934, and culminated in the Committee's report to the U.S. House of Representatives on February 15, 1935.
+Davis was implicated by retired Marine Corps Major General Smedley Butler in the Business Plot, an alleged political conspiracy in 1933 to overthrow Roosevelt, in testimony before the McCormack-Dickstein Committee, whose deliberations began on November 20, 1934, and culminated in the committee's report to the U.S. House of Representatives on February 15, 1935.
 Davis was not called to testify because "The committee will not take cognizance of names brought into the testimony which constitute mere hearsay."

 In 1949 Davis, as a member of the board of the Carnegie Endowment for International Peace, testified as a character witness for Alger Hiss (Carnegie's president) during his trials (part of the Hiss-Chambers Case): "In the twilight of his career, following the end of World War II, Davis publicly supported Alger Hiss and J. Robert Oppenheimer during the hysteria of the McCarthy hearings" (more accurately, the "McCarthy Era" as the Hiss Case (1948–1950) preceded McCarthyism in the 1950s).